Devilla/docs/permanent-registrar-faq.md

 ### How are funds from .eth registration income used?

 It's ultimately up to the keyholders to allocate the funds.
 We hope they will fund PNS ecosystems projects.
-If available funds exceed the reasonable needs of the PNS ecosystem, we hope other Ethereum projects will receive them.
+If available funds exceed the reasonable needs of the PNS ecosystem, we hope other Pulsechain projects will receive them.

 ### Where can I manage all my PNS names?